-There will be a winner in each of the three categories:
+There will be a winner in each of the two categories:

 - Local councils